 From Cardigan Bay nestled on the coast to Welshpool near the north, mid Wales has a lot to offer families and individuals.
 Whether you’re looking for an authentic, rustic experience in the wildest of landscapes or are set on thrilling days out, there are few finer places you could choose.

-From beaches to ancient towns to playful beaches, mid Wales has it all.
 After a day of rambling in the wild countryside, you can even retreat to a glamorous camping pod where you can capture a glimpse of the starry night sky.